Newport Beach, California: Culture and nightlife

 Fashion Island at Newport Center is a regional shopping and entertainment destination.
-Also at Newport Center, the Orange County Museum of Art exhibits modern and contemporary art, with emphasis on the work of Californian artists.

 Dining in Newport Beach tends to focus on seafood restaurants.

 Parks and recreation

 Upper Newport Bay, or the Back Bay, is ringed by Back Bay Drive and a network of trails and paths that attract bicyclists, rollerbladers, joggers, and walkers.
 Bird watchers and nature lovers are drawn to the Upper Newport Bay Ecological Reserve and Peter and Mary Muth Interpretive Center; and Crystal Cove State Park features tide pools at its beach, with backcountry hiking and mountain biking trails.
 Camping is available at Crystal Cove State Park and at the Newport Dunes Waterfront Resort and Marina.
 Whale watching is also popular in the area, with both scheduled and charter boats leaving directly from Newport Harbor.
 Whales and dolphins can often be seen from the Balboa and Newport Piers, as well as the shoreline during migration season.

 Fishing is also extremely popular in Newport Bay, off the coast of Newport, and along the Newport Bay Jetty.
 Within the bay, there are multiple locations to purchase bait for dockside or spearfishing convenience.
 There are about 80 fishable species located in Newport Bay.
 A few of the most commonly fished species include the Gray Smoothhound Shark, Leopard Shark, Round Stingray, Shovelnose Guitarfish, Pacific Staghorn Sculpin, Silvery Mullet, Top-smelt, California Halibut, Spotted Sand Bass, Yellowfin Croaker, Bat Ray, Thornback Ray, Diamond Turbot, Shiner Surfperch, Corbina, Opaleye, Pile Surfperch, and Red Shiner.
 Commercial fishing is also prominent in offshore Newport Beach and Newport Bay.
 Lobsters are commonly fished in the reefs.
 However, the bright orange Garibaldi fish found offshore is a protected species.

 On dark nights intense occurrences of bioluminescence can be observed when waves splash into the shore or when marine animals leave glowing traces in their wake.